mjoras/SCONE-PROTOCL/documents/charter.md

 is not a replacement for congestion control algorithms and mechanisms like BBR, ECN, and L4S.

+This mechanism will allow network elements to update the throughput advice as needed.

 The working group will analyze the privacy and security implications of the mechanism.

+In order to achieve the goals listed above, the working group will determine whether it is necessary for an endpoint to explicitly signal its capability of receiving throughput advice, and whether it is necessary for an endpoint to confirm its receipt of throughput advice.

+In the context of this charter, a "network element" is defined as anything on the path of a UDP 5-tuple that is capable of dropping or delaying packets.

 ### Non-Goals